yusx-swapp/OFM/examples/swinv2_image_classification/README.md

-# Optimize Swin Transformer via OFM
+# Optimize Swin Transformer via OSF

 ## Experiment Goal

-In this experiment we will:
+In this experiment, we will:

 - [x] 1.
-Train Swin Transformer models (Swin and Swinv2) using OFM
+Train Swin Transformer models (Swin and Swinv2) using OSF

 - [x] 2.
-Extract downsized Swin models (> 30\% model size reduction), and zero-shot evaluation on image classication task
+Extract subnets from Swin models (> 30\% model size reduction), and zero-shot evaluation on image classification task

-## Hands on Tutorial
+## Hands-on Tutorial
-We provides Jupyter Notebook Tutorial for you to validate our results step-by-step: **[Swin Example](swin_img_classification.ipynb)**
+We provide Jupyter Notebook Tutorial for you to validate our results step-by-step: **[Swin Example](swin_img_classification.ipynb)**

-## Aviailable Super-FMs checkpoints
+## Available Supernet checkpoints

-We pushed our trained super-FMs to the Huggingface model hub, you can find the checkpoints in the following links:
+We pushed our trained supernets to the Huggingface model hub, you can find the checkpoints in the following links:

 - [ ] [Super-Swinv2-base for CIFAR-10](https://huggingface.co/yusx-swapp/ofm-swin-base-patch4-window7-cifar10)
 - [ ] [Super-Swinv2-base for CIFAR-100](https://huggingface.co/yusx-swapp/ofm-swinv2-base-patch4-window7-cifar100/tree/main)